MaterializeInc/materialize/doc/user/sql/create-sources.md

 File sources have the following caveats, in addition to any details of the specific file type you're using:

-- File path must be prefixed with `file://`, and be the file's absolute path.
+- The specified path must be an absolute path to the file.
 - All data in file sources are treated as [`string`](./data-types/string).

 ### CSV sources